berachain/docs/apps/core/content/learn/pol/index.md

 Here's how PoL works from the perspective of a validator:

-1. A _Prospective Validator_ stakes a minimum of 250K BERA (with a maximum cap of 2.5M) to secure the network.
-Only the top N validators by BERA staked become part of the active set.
+1. A _Prospective Validator_ stakes a minimum of 250K $BERA (with a maximum cap of 2.5M) to secure the network.
+Only the top N validators by $BERA staked become part of the Active Set, which would eligible to receive block rewards.

 2. An _Active Validator_ is chosen to propose a block with probability proportional to their staked BERA amount.